Rocio01/restaurant-page/README.md

 - Clone this repository using the link above (click on the 'code' button)
 - Open a terminal and `cd` to the cloned repository
+- run `npm install`
-- Open a live server in your preferred browser
+- run`npm run start` to open a live server in your preferred browser

 ### Usage